 Manufacturing activity occurs primarily at Camperdown as well around Eston Sugar Mill.
 The sector is dominated by agro-processing relating to sugar caned and poultry.
 There is potential for upstream and downstream linkages in both industries.
-The Municipality is estimating a closure of some of the poultry production sites by the end of June 2017 which will have an impact on the economy of the Municipality which will also impacts on the Provincial Economy and employment rate as well.
-We are anticipating that approximately 4000 workers will be laid off.

 1.3.3.2 AGRICULTURE